-The Nexus of Occult Horror, Religion & Spirituality
+The Nexus of Diabolical Horror Films, the Occult, Religion & Spirituality.

 With an obsessive eye we examine the filigreed darkness of the most diabolically accented Horror films.

 1) Film is a mirror in which society views itself, it’s changing values and social mores.
 Films featuring Satanic themes have contributed a mighty influence on contemporary society’s popular views of “The Devil” and what constitutes “Evil,” from Häxan (1922) and The Seventh Victim (1943) to Rosemary’s Baby (1968), The Exorcist (1973), The Omen (1976) and the many imitations and reiterations of the premise which have followed in their prodigious wake such as Hereditary (2018).
 Much of this societal hysteria peaked in America with the Satanic Panic of the 1980’s and 1990’s. (link)

 Religious paradigms are shifting rapidly these days and more so with every succeeding generation.

 2) The disintegration of traditional religious views and the visible rise in religiously motivated evangelical conversion, religious hatred and violence – We are referring in particular to the vicious hatred, violence and un-Christlike values towards which religious extremism, in some who do identify as Christian, has been directed.
 This extremism manifests in all organized religions and is often used and incited by politics and the media around the globe.